 A great thing about sailing in the West Country is that places to visit are conveniently spaced out and within a day or half a day’s sail of the next port.

-Voyages start and finish in Southampton, Brixham or Plymouth.
+Voyages start and finish in Southampton, Brixham or Falmouth.

-New or old – choose from modern cruising yachts such as Jeanneau, Beneteau and Bavaria, or opt for an old gaff rigged wooden Brixham Mumble Bee sailing trawler that was built in 1908.
+New or old – choose from a modern cruising yachts such as Jeanneau, Beneteau and Bavaria, or opt for an old gaff rigged classic yacht that was built in 1908 in .... the West Country.

-The modern yachts - Jeanneau, Beneteau and Bavaria -, are all spacious cruising yachts with the accommodation arranged into double cabins and single berths in the saloon.
-They are capable of taking 8 and on some boats 10 crew but there would only ever be a maximum of 4 plus the instructor on board.
+The modern yachts - Jeanneau, Beneteau and Bavaria - are all spacious cruising yachts with the accommodation arranged into double cabins and single berths in the saloon.

 These trips are cruises and not formal courses, but you can learn as much or as little as you want.